-- Exhibit one of the following items:

 - Portfolio of acting activities completed during the current year (A video of performances is not considered a portfolio and will not be accepted for exhibit.
 Use of page protectors is recommended.
-Exhibit will NOT be labeled "Do Not Touch."); OR

-- Display illustrating a drawing/photograph of a clown character created by the exhibitor: OR
+Exhibit will NOT be labeled "Do Not Touch."); OR - Display illustrating a drawing/photograph of a clown character created by the exhibitor; OR - Display illustrating a picture story developed by the exhibitor.
+THEATRE ARTS 3 4x 3x 2x Exhibit one of the following items:

-a story or play (limited to no more than 8 items); OR

-THEATRE ARTS 1

-THEATRE ARTS 3

-during the current year OR

-- Exhibit one of the following items: